 One simple way to increase prosocial behavior is to express gratitude.
-That is, a simple “thank you” often does the trick … but WHY does this work?
-Grant and Gino (2010) proposed two competing explanations based on the dimensions of agency and communion.
-The agency perspective suggests that expressions of gratitude can enhance an individual’s feeling of competence (e.g.,), while communion predicts that gratitude increases feelings of social worth.
+That is, a simple “thank you” often does the trick.
+But why does this work?
+Researchers (Grant & Gino, 2010) proposed two competing explanations based on the dimensions of agency and communion.
+The agency perspective suggests that expressions of gratitude can enhance an individual’s feeling of competence, while communion predicts that gratitude increases feelings of social worth.
 Results from three different lab studies and a field study suggest that expressions of gratitude increase helping behaviors and that they do so by increasing individuals’ sense of social worth or value.
 Additionally, the increased helping behavior was not limited to the original beneficiaries.
 Rather, individuals receiving gratitude were also more likely to help third-party individuals.

 Grant, A. M., & Gino, F. (2010).
 A little thanks goes a long way: Explaining why gratitude expressions motivate prosocial behavior.
 Journal of Personality and Social Psychology, 98(6), 946–955.